-In order to receive a B. S. in Nutritional Science from Arkansas State University that signifies completion of the Coordinated Program in Dietetics, a student must:
+In order to receive a B. S. in Dietetics from Arkansas State University that signifies completion of the Coordinated Program in Dietetics, a student must:

 - Complete all didactic course requirements with a grade of C or above in all dietetics courses

 - Successfully complete five supervised practice rotations

 - Complete all general education and university requirements pertaining to the major

 - Maintain a 2.0 cumulative GPA on a 4.0 scale

 - Have no outstanding financial or other program obligations